TVforME/PT430/README.md

 Position 2: A11=1, A12=0 → Selects Pattern 2 (0x1000–0x17FF)

 Each pattern is a block of 2K switchable via address lines A11 and A12.
-Technically the EPROM can address 4 patterns.

 ## Pictures
-Here's a working image of the output with pattern 1 selected.\
+Here's a working image of the output with pattern 1 selected using the original EPROM.
-PAL-BG 4:3  128 pixels across by 154 with odd and even field interlacing.
+PAL-BG 4:3

 ![PT430 Color bars](docs/images/PT430-Colorbars-w-ID.jpg)